sahil-kabir/AI-Translation-Experiment/README.md

 # AI Translation Experiment

-🔒 Note: Due to proprietary restrictions, source code cannot be shared.
-This repo provides documentation, visuals, and model performance.
+🔒 Note: Due to proprietary restrictions, exact details of subject matter cannot be shared.
+This repo provides partially redacted/cleaned notebooks with visuals on technical details, and model performance.

 updated soon